CityofToronto/bdit_data-sources/bluetooth/update/README.md

 ## Overview

 Ocasionally, new segments need to be added to the `bluetooth` schema.
-This will go over the setps and the general process of what occurred during September 2018 to add the new routes.
+This will go over the steps and the general process of what occurred during September 2018 to add the new routes.

 ## Table of Contents